Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Conclusions

 We have derived maximum compression ratios and optimal covariance samplers for a number of cases including Toeplitz, circulant, and banded covariance subspaces.
 The results were derived for the general periodic case, but they can be immediately particularized to the non-periodic setting.
 One of the effects observed is the convenience of having long blocks.

-Two common schemes were considered: non-uniform and random sampling.
-The design of optimal universal non-uniform samplers is related to the minimal sparse ruler problem, which is an exhaustive search problem with known near-optimal simple approximations.
-Some non-universal samplers, however, are connected with the \emph{circular} sparse ruler problem.
-In both cases, periodic rulers were defined and analyzed.
+Two common schemes were considered: {sparse} and {dense} samplers.
+The design of optimal {sparse} samplers is related to the minimal sparse ruler problem, which is an exhaustive search problem with known near-optimal simple approximations.
+Some cases deal with \emph{linear} and others with \emph{circular} sparse rulers.

-In the case of random samplers, the design is much simpler since it depends solely on the size of the compression matrix relative to the dimension of the covariance subspace.
-Interestingly, it was observed that random sampling leads to better compression ratios than non-uniform sampling.
+For {dense} samplers, the proposed random design is much simpler since it solely depends on the size of the compression matrix relative to the dimension of the covariance subspace.
+As opposed to the designs presented for sparse samplers, which result in samplers which are optimal \emph{only} among the family of sparse samplers, the random designs proposed here result in samplers which are optimal in general, that is, no other covariance sampler (either dense or sparse) can do better.

 \appendices